-The story of the School of Industry, later renamed the Green Coat School, from the History and Antiquities of the Parish of Tottenham by William Robinson published in 1840
+The story of the School for Industry, later renamed the Green Coat School, from the History and Antiquities of the Parish of Tottenham by William Robinson published in 1840

 Founded in 1792 through the efforts of Priscilla Wakefield, the school was later known as the Green Coat School and it is now Holy Trinity school.
 The school taught reading, writing and arithmetic as well as sewing and knitting to 36 girls .